mgc93/mgc93.github.io/_projects/4_project.md

     </div>
 </div>
 <div class="caption">
-    Figure 3.
-RT data in (left) lab rejections, (right) lab acceptances.
-Buyers’ median RT (in seconds) as a function of their surplus
+    Figure 2.
+RT data in A. lab rejections, B. lab acceptances.
+Buyers’ median RT (in seconds) as a function of their surplus.
 </div>